majorbriggs/python_training/training_docs/project_structure.rst

 Modules
 -------------------------------------

 A module is a file containing Python code.
-A a module can be imported into other modules with the :py:statement:
-The module name is available within the module as a :py:data:`__main__`
+A a module can be imported into other modules with the :py:keyword:`import` The module name is available within the module as a :py:data:`__main__`

 The :command:`if __name__ == '__main__'` section